Variance propagation for density surface models: Introduction

 Following a summary of DSMs and notation in Section \ref{sec:Density-surface-models}, we present our new formulation in Section \ref{sec:varprop}, including variance computation and diagnostics.
 Section \ref{sec:prev} comments on problems with existing approaches to variance propagation in DSMs.
 In Section \ref{sec:group-size-model}, we extend the formulation to cover DSMs where group size varies spatially and affects detectability (a common situation with whales and dolphins).
 Section \ref{examples} gives examples of the variance propagation method and the group size model.
-Some discussion is given in Section \ref{sec:Discussion}, including comparison with single stage methods such as \citet{Johnson:2009gf} and \citet{Yuan:2017}.
+Some discussion is given in Section \ref{sec:Discussion}, including possible generalizations.